Small Area Estimation with Spatially Varying Natural Exponential Families: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:main}, we propose spatially varying empirical Bayes methods and discuss some related problems including mean squared error estimation, benchmarked estimation and estimation in non-sampled areas.
-In Section \ref{sec:exm}, we describe typical three models belonging to our framework.
-In Section \ref{sec:simu}, we evaluated the finite sample performances of the proposed methods through simulations.
-In Section \ref{sec:app}, we show two results of applications to Scottish lip cancer data by Poisson-gamma model and Spanish poverty rate data by binomial-beta model.
-Finally, some discussions are given in Section \ref{sec:conc}.
+In Section \ref{sec:main}, we propose spatially varying empirical Bayes methods and discuss some related problems, including mean squared error (MSE) estimation, benchmarked estimation, and estimation in non-sampled areas.
+In Section \ref{sec:simu}, we evaluate the finite sample performance of the proposed methods through simulations.
+In Section \ref{sec:app}, we show the results of two applications, the first to Scottish lip cancer data using the Poisson--gamma model and the second to Spanish poverty rate data using the binomial--beta model.
+Finally, Section \ref{sec:conc} discusses the results and concludes the paper.